bates64/starpkg/README.md

 starpkg is licensed under the [Zero-Clause BSD license](https://github.com/nanaian/starpkg/blob/master/LICENSE).

-Star Rod, which is included in releases of starpkg, is licensed under the [Apache License](https://github.com/nanaian/starpkg/blob/master/starrod/licenses/LICENSE.txt).

-<small>Paper Mario is a trademark of Nintendo of America Inc. Neither starpkg, Star Rod, nor their authors are associated with Nintendo.</small>
+###### Paper Mario is a trademark of Nintendo of America Inc. Neither starpkg nor its authors are associated with Nintendo.